1933-2007::The City of Alanville

 Photo Credits: Bill Halkett (left) Google Earth 2023 (right)

-In 1962, the council's Civic Precinct Plan got underway.
+In 1962, the council's Civic Precinct Plan was put into action.
 Cormorant Street was closed at Douglas Street, and Pandora Avenue was rerouted to tie in with Cormorant Street at Government Street.
-They saved what buildings they could, demolished the ones they couldn't, and created enough space to construct the city's new Centennial Square with its specially designed fountain to honour Victoria's 100th Birthday.
+The city council saved what buildings they could, demolished the ones they couldn't, and created enough space to construct the city's new Centennial Square with its specially designed fountain to honour Victoria's 100th Birthday.
 It was a plan that aligned well with Clack's Downtown Improvement Plan.

 "1963::A Downtown Paint-Up Facelift"